wesaraw/grocery-app-and-list/README.md

 non‑prepared meal is chosen.
 These calendars drive the meal math so ingredient needs reflect the actual days users plan to eat.

+Non‑prepared meals now rotate using a **shared index** per category.
+The first subscriber's list defines the ordering.
+Each day the meal at this shared index is attempted for all users and the index advances.
+Users missing that meal (or priced out by their personal limit) fall back to their own rotation without changing the shared index.
+This keeps everyone aligned even when some people regularly eat alternates.

 You can view this schedule by opening the **Meal Planner** (from the popup or the inventory timeline) and clicking **Calendar**.
 A new window lets you pick a user and date range to see what meals they will eat each day.